Ocean Insight 2021 Grant Program Winners

 Summary: Improving methods of detection of uranium in natural and industrial environments

 The contamination of industrial and natural environments by uranium is associated with genotoxicity, organ failure and cancer.
 The presence of uranium isotopes is also of great interest for the purposes of national defense and response to radiological emergencies.

 Standard methods to detect uranium on surfaces, materials or in drinking water require cost-prohibitive equipment often sequestered at centrally-consolidated laboratories.
 Uranium has well defined spectral fluorescence response in the 475-550 nm range.
 We have developed technologies for the chemical chelation and benign collection of uranium species in the environment, and in biological samples.
 Spectroscopy tools to detect and verify decontamination would be an impactful tool toward a cleaner, healthier and safer society.

 Researchers from start-up companies and local, state and federal institutions including colleges, universities, research centers and regulatory agencies in the Americas, Asia-Pacific, and EMEA (Europe, the Middle East and Africa) are eligible.

-Your application must be submitted no later than Wednesday, Dec.
-23, 2020.
+Your application must be submitted no later than Dec.
+21, 2021.
 When submitting your application, you agree to the following terms:

 Ocean Insight collaborates with customers to discover, refine and deliver new approaches to solving the world’s most pressing problems with spectral technologies.
 Our expert Grant Program judging panel will evaluate applications based on their technical merit, innovation, and advancement of initiatives that improve health, safety or the environment.
 Examples include improved medical diagnostics, more accurate security screening technologies, and more advanced crop analysis.